-Along with general safety guidelines for officers on patrol, there are a number of guidelines that officers should be aware of relating to vehicle pullovers.

-Officer Safety Guideline Additional Information Be aware that suspects have guns.
-Assume the person being stopped or contacted may be armed.
-Call in contacts.
-Dispatch should be notified of all contacts including the nature and location of every stop.
+Officer safety guidelines guidelines for peace officers on patrol, there are a peace officers should be aware of relating to vehicle Officer Safety Guideline Additional Information Be aware that suspects have guns. • Assume the person being stopped or contacted may be armed.
+Call in contacts. • Dispatch should be notified of all contacts including the nature and location of every stop.
 Maintain a position of advantage.
-Identify, plan, then move to a position that is advantageous.
-Do not abandon the location until it is safe.
+Identify, plan, then move to a position that is advantageous.Do not abandon the location until it is safe.
 Consider varying vehicle approach.
-A passenger side approach can be advantageous for the officer.
-Most occupants of a vehicle expect to see the officer on the driver's side.
+A passenger side approach can be advantageous for the peace officer.
+Most occupants of a vehicle expect to see the peace officer on the driver's side.
 Approaching from the passenger side allows for the element of surprise but also allows a different viewing angle inside the passenger compartment (floorboards, passenger seat, weapon the driver may be holding, etc.).
 A passenger side approach may be a safer alternative when the vehicle pullover occurs on the freeway or a busy street.
-Know location of the vehicle pullover.
-Know the street name, cross street, and direction of travel of every pullover.
+Know location of the vehicle pullover. • Know the street name, cross street, and direction of travel of every pullover.

-NOTE: For additional officer safety guidelines for officers on patrol assignments, refer to LD 21: Patrol Techniques and LD 23:

-Crimes in Progress.
+NOTE: For additional officer safety guidelines for officers on patrol assignments, refer to LD 21: Patrol Techniques and LD 23: Crimes in Progress.